 Top of the Rock

 If you’re going to visit NYC, you’ve got to check out the Rockefeller Center.
 From shopping, fine dining and ice skating in the winter months – however you like to spend your free time you’ll find something to enjoy here.
 It’s a vibrant hub in midtown Manhattan for locals and tourists to come and relax.
 The star attraction is the observation deck ‘Top of the Rock,’ where you can enjoy fabulous views across the city from 70 floors up.

 Find the nearest Big Bus Stop to the Rockefeller Center

 This moving and emotional memorial honors the victims of the September 11th tragedy.
 You’ll find it at the World Trade Center site in lower Manhattan.
 There’s also a historical exhibition covering the background to the events and the impact they are continuing to have.
 Don’t miss the poignant memorial exhibition too.
-You can buy tickets in advance through us and add a trip here to your New York sightseeing list.
+You can buy tickets for the 9/11 Memorial & Museum in advance through us and add a trip here to your New York sightseeing list.

 Find the nearest Big Bus Stop to the One World Observatory

 How many art galleries do you know that look as stunning as the work they contain?
 The Guggenheim makes a grand statement on Manhattan’s Upper East Side and a visit here is one of the top things to do in New York.
 The building is wider at the top than at the bottom, but it all makes sense when you’re inside, as a ramp spirals upwards to create the perfect viewing gallery.
 Officially titled the Solomon R. Guggenheim Museum, the gallery houses a wide collection of art from the mid-19th century to the present day, including masterpieces by Picasso, Cézanne and Van Gogh.